IshaanAdarsh/Postgres-extension-tutorial/SGML/Procedural-language.md

 2. **Write Functions and Procedures:** After enabling the language, developers can write functions and stored procedures using the chosen procedural language.
 This allows them to implement complex business logic, data transformations, and data analysis directly within the database.

+For more detailed information on Procedural Language, you can refer to the [PostgreSQL documentation on Procedural Language](https://www.postgresql.org/docs/current/xplang.html).

 ## Quick Start: Creating a Postgres Extension using PL/pgSQL

 In this quick start guide, we will create a simple PostgreSQL extension using [PL/pgSQL](https://www.postgresql.org/docs/current/plpgsql.html).
-The extension will include a PL/pgSQL function to subtract two numbers.

 ### Prerequisites
 - [PostgreSQL](https://www.postgresql.org/download/) installed and running on your system.
 - Basic knowledge of SQL and PL/pgSQL programming.
 - `make` utility for building and compiling software.
 - Knowledge about the Postgres Development Libraries

 ### Step 1: Create the Extension Directory

-Create a new directory for your extension project.
-You can choose any location on your system.
-Let's assume you create the directory in your home folder:
+- Create a new directory for your extension project.

 ```bash
 mkdir ~/pg_plpgsql_ext